nbuilding/N-lang-docs/docs/features/tuples_lists_records.md

 // This will declare a simple tuple with a int and a char let tuplevalue:(int, char) = (1, \{a})
 ```
 This makes a simple tuple with an `int` and a `char`.
-Next let us take a look at records, records are used to store certain types and assign a name or key to each value, allowing for easier and more human understandable useage like so:
+Next, let us take a look at records, records are used to store certain types and assign a name or key to each value, allowing for easier and more human-understandable usage like so:
 ```js
 // This will declare a record with a int called value and then get that from it let recordvalue:{ value: int } = {